Professor Department of Computer Science and Engineering

 • Parallel Algorithm Portfolios: Leveraging on high performance computing to enhance both the extreme performance and reliability of EAs, without suffering the wall-clock runtime but only computational resources.

 • Surrogate-assisted Search: Exploiting data generated during the search course to alleviate the cost of evaluating a future solution.

 2. Reinforcement and Evolutionary Learning

 Reinforcement Learning is a learning problem that lies exactly in the "backyard" of EAs, because the objective function of most RL tasks so far rely on a noisy and non-differentiable simulator.
 Thus it’d be quite interesting to see whether EC could offer a promising alternative approach for RL.
-Some preliminary results confirming this hypothesis could be found here.

 3. Learning and Optimization with Uncertainty